 In order to drive greater business growth, you may be interested in creating digital experiences in non-English languages, for either US-based or international audiences.
 Here are some tips for securing feedback on your non-English web and content experiences, using either the UserTesting panel or your own audiences.

 Please note: doing testing in China comes with additional challenges.
 Please reference this resource doc for more information.

-Use requirements or screeners to identify bilingual participants
+Use filters, other requirements, or screeners to identify bilingual participants

 If you are sharing your study with the UserTesting panel, you should create screener questions or indicate language requirements at the start of the study.